metacurrency/ceptr-org/_projects/pcubed.md

 <!-- TOC END -->

-<div class="alert alert-warning" role="alert"><em><b>Stage of Development:</b> Our Protocol for Pluggable Protocols was built and prototyped in our C implementation of the Ceptr codebase.
+<br /><div class="alert alert-warning" role="alert"><em><b>Stage of Development:</b> Our Protocol for Pluggable Protocols was built and prototyped in our C implementation of the Ceptr codebase.
 [That codebase](http://github.com/zippy/ceptr) is being retired in favor of breaking Ceptr down into more understandable sub-projects (like this one) and is being [reimplemented in Go](http://github.com/metacurrency/pcubed).
 Which means although this has been built once already, we're in the process of building it again.</em></div>

 ## Overview